-- 1. Prepare cooling fins on the motor for mounting by scraping or grinding any paint or debris between the cooling fins. - 2.
-Clean the mounting area with a spray degreaser that will not leave any residue. - 3.
-Mix adhesive. - 4.
-Apply adhesive to the sides and the bottom of the probe portion of the motor fin mount probe/pad (please note: the surface is roughened to enhance the bonding area). - 5.
-Place the motor fin mount probe/pad between the motor fins at the desired location. - The probe must fit in between the motor fins, and the bottom of the probe must contact the motor casing. - For motors with a space greater than 1⁄2 in. between each fin, motor fin mount pads with a thickness of 1⁄2 in. are available and will reduce the amount of adhesive needed. - 6.
-Firmly press the motor fin mount probe/pad into place, ensuring the bottom of the motor fin mount probe/pad is touching the motor casing (this contact area is where the vibration is transferred from the motor to the sensor). - The motor fin mount probe/pad should not be resting on the top of the fins if it does, then the bottom of the probe may not be in direct contact with the motor casing (See below, left). - The tip of the motor fin mount probe/pad should be as flat against the motor casing as possible (See below, right). - 7.
-Use a spatula to redirect any epoxy displaced from the mounting area when pushing the fin mount probe/pad into place. - 8.
-Fill in any remaining voids with adhesive to ensure the motor fin will be fixed in place. - 9.
-Allow the adhesive to cure fully. - 10.
-Install sensor.
+- 1. Prepare cooling fins on motor for mounting by scraping or grinding any paint or debris between cooling fins - 2.
+Clean mounting area with a spray degreaser that will not leave a thin film lubricating residue - 3.
+Mix adhesive - 4.
+Apply adhesive to the sides and the bottom of the probe portion of the motor fin mount prob/ pad (please note: the area is roughened to enhance the bonding area) - 5.
+Place the motor fin mount probe/pad between the motor fins at the desired location - The probe must fit in between the motor fins and the bottom of the probe must contact the motor casing - For motors that have a space greater than 1/2" between each fin, motor fin mount probe pads with a thickness of 1/2" are available and will reduce the amount of adhesive needed - 6.
+Firmly press the motor fin mount probe/pad into place, ensuring the bottom of the motor fin mount probe/pad is touching the motor casing (this contact area is where the vibration is transferred from the motor to the sensor) - The tip of the motor fin mount probe/pad should be as flat against the motor casing as possible (See Figure 2A) - The motor fin mount probe/pad should not be resting on the top of the fins if it does, then the bottom of the probe may not be in direct contact with the motor casing (See Figure 2B) - 7.
+Use a spatula to redirect any epoxy that has been displaced from the mounting area when pushing the fin mount probe/pad into place - 8.
+Fill in any remaining voids with adhesive to ensure the motor fin will be fixed in place - 9.
+Allow full cure for the adhesive - 10.
+Install sensor